 The Montreal Canadiens.
 Le Habitants.
 Le Bleu, Blanc, et Rouge.
 Le Grand Club.
 Le Saint- Flanelle.

 No matter the name, Montreal’s team sits atop the hockey world – and for good reason.
 They’ve been in existence over a century and still their fan base remains loyal to the CH crest.
 Montreal has 24 very good reasons why their club is the pinnacle of hockey royalty.
-Through their doors have walked some of hockey’s elite players to ever touch skate to ice.
+Through the doors of the old Montreal Forum have walked some of hockey’s most elite players to ever touch skate to ice.
 The names are staggering: Jean Beliveau, Maurice and Henri Richard, Howie Morenz, Yvan Cournoyer, Jacques Plante, Guy Lafleur, Patrick Roy, Serge Savard (the list goes on and on).

 But are they really the greatest team ever or just a tad bit overrated?
 Twenty-four Stanley Cups certainly speaks volumes in a case against the argument I’m about to make, however there is more to their cup wins than just having been dealt a swell hand for the better part of 104 years.